4e6/nanoid-hs/README.md

 The core nanoid
 [generator](https://github.com/ai/nanoid/blob/f2dc36fc83785f0d132f364769cb6e0f6ba7f083/format.js)
 function is the point of our interest.
-The goal of this project is not to implement the UID generator in Haskell, but to show that purely functional language is as practical as an imperative one, and the translation of an imperative algorithm to a purely functional language is a straightforward and almost mechanical process.
+The goal of this project is not to implement a UID generator in Haskell, but to replicate the original nanoid's algorithm.
+We'll see how to express imperative language constructs like variables, mutation, and for-loops in Haskell and get additional guarantees about the stateful program.
+The ultimate idea is to show that functional language can be as practical as an imperative one, but with a much higher expressiveness that allows writing programs in different styles.

 This package is written as an article in a documentation to the [Nanoid.hs](Nanoid.hs) module, and serves purely educational purposes.
 I